giscafer/vue-form-builder/README.en.md

 ## Intro

-The FormMaking developed base on [vue](https://github.com/vuejs/vue) and [element-ui](https://github.com/ElemeFE/element), equipts with the latest front-end technology stack, built-in i18n internationalization solution, all of those are aimed at making developmemt simpler, and more efficiently.
+The FormBuilder developed base on [vue](https://github.com/vuejs/vue) and [element-ui](https://github.com/ElemeFE/element), equipts with the latest front-end technology stack, built-in i18n internationalization solution, all of those are aimed at making developmemt simpler, and more efficiently.

 ## Feature